Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model

-Along the needle's path, the tissue exerts a distributed force on the needle shaft that can be decomposed into two components as seen in Fig.~\ref{fig:needle-path-and-piece}, one parallel to the needle $\vec{f}_f(s) = -f_f(s) \dot{\vec{p}}(s)$ representing friction, and one perpendicular to the needle $\vec{f}_t(s)$ representing the net normal force from tissue.
-The force balance on an infinitesimal section of string is then
+Along the needle's path, the tissue exerts a distributed force on the needle shaft which can be decomposed into two components, as seen in Fig.~\ref{fig:needle-path-and-piece}: one parallel to the needle, $\vec{f}_f(s) = -f_f(s) \dot{\vec{p}}(s)$, representing friction; and one perpendicular to the needle, $\vec{f}_{\!\bot}(s)$, representing the net normal force from tissue.